Title: The Bench That Waits

 Walking the malecón this morning, I felt my body remember.
 The swing of arms, the push of feet against pavement, the rhythm of breath deepening with exertion.
 It was gentle, nothing like the intensity of training, but it was movement.
 It was my body doing what bodies are designed to do: carrying us through the world, encountering terrain, responding to the demands of gravity, distance, and time.

-Researchers in embodied cognition argue that thinking is not confined to the brain but is distributed throughout the body and its interactions with the environment (Shapiro, 2019).
-We do not simply think about the world from a position of detachment; we think through our bodies, with our bodies, as our bodies.
+Researchers in embodied cognition argue that thinking extends beyond the brain, distributed throughout the body and its interactions with the environment (Shapiro, 2019).
+We think through the world rather than about it from a position of detachment; we think through our bodies, with our bodies, as our bodies.
 Walking is a form of thinking.
 Movement is a form of knowing.
-When I walk, I am not merely transporting my mind from place to place.
+When I walk, I am doing something beyond transporting my mind from place to place.
 I am engaging in a fundamentally different mode of cognition, one that integrates body and world in ways that sitting cannot replicate.

 Encuentros / Encounters